cloudevents/spec/expression-language.md

 by the spec.
 For example, using `id` in an expression will address the CloudEvent [id attribute][ce-id-attribute].

 Unless otherwise specified, every attribute and extension MUST be represented by the _String_ type as its initial type.
-Through explicit and implicit type casting, the user can convert the addressed value instances to _Integer_ and _Boolean_.
+Through implicit type casting, the user can convert the addressed value instances to _Integer_ and _Boolean_.

 When addressed an attribute not included in the input event, an empty _String_ MUST be assumed as value